SilviaSto/Sofia-Cultural-Map/README.md

 2. You will need npm to manage dependencies.

-*npm install
+    * npm install

 3. To run the app in a development mode

     * npm start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 4. With Create-react-app a Serviceworker is invoked by default.
 You need to run project in production build.

-    -npm run build
+    * npm run build

-    -npm install -g serve
+    * serve -s build

-    -serve -s build
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ## Dependencies